Tephaany/neuron_facebook/README.md

-# Facebook_manager
+# intelora-Facebook_manager

-A Intelora Neuron used to :
-- POST messages on your own wall
+A Neuron the can be use for posting messages on your own wall or reading posts from another wall
-- READ posts of an other wall

 ## Synopsis

-This neuron allows you to
-- POST a message to your facebook wall.
-- READ a number of messages from a user_name.
+Make Intelora post a message to your facebook wall and read a number of messages from a specific [user_name] user.

 ## Installation
 ```bash